dpvpro/amc/readme.md

 ### Notes

-- Default value for `--url` is `https://archlinux.org/mirrors/status/json/`.
+- `--url` default value is `https://archlinux.org/mirrors/status/json/`.
 - `--sort rate` and `--fastest` measure download speed by fetching the `extra/os/x86_64/extra.db` repository database from each mirror. rsync mirrors are rated with the system `rsync` binary.